juanrh/cunhado/.clinerules/cunhado.md

 Run `make release` to run the typechecking, linters, formatters, and unit tests.
 Run `make test` to run the unit tests.
-Run `make lint/fix` to make the formatter fix common formatting issues.
+Run `make lint/fix` to make the formatter fix common formatting and linting issues.